haiyanglou/Laravel_Simple_Blog/readme.md

    "files": [
          "app/Helpers/html.php"
         ]
-   Then create html.php, which could catch .js and .css files.
+   Then create html.php, which could catch .js and .css files with timestamp.

    Above step is not necessary, it just adds the timestamp in the css method.
    <link href="{{ asset('css/app.css') }}" rel="stylesheet" type="text/css" >